 Cellular and gene therapy program designs share similar components and characteristics, including being able to demonstrate simultaneously product safety and support clinical trials.
-Charles River supports the development of cellular and gene therapies to market via a strategic and consultative-based approach with great consideration given to scientific and regulatory concerns, designs for both individual studies and complete programs integrate both safety and efficacy aspects as well as mitigate risk factors inherent in developing these types of therapies.
+Charles River supports the development of cellular and gene therapies via a strategic and consultative-based approach with great consideration given to scientific and regulatory concerns.
+Designs for both individual studies and complete programs integrate both safety and efficacy aspects as well as mitigate risk factors inherent in developing these types of therapies.
 Our multidisciplinary team will accommodate the novel properties of your cellular or gene product, including complications of cross-species reactivity.

 Careful choice of a test system for proof of concept studies as well as a pharmacologically sensitive species that will serve as a progressive host for the cellular or gene therapeutic is critical with consideration given to the intended clinical route of administration.
 Animals with competent immune systems can be treated with immunosuppressant agents to enable cell survival after implantation.
 Surgically altered models (e.g. the middle cerebral artery occlusion (MCAO) stroke model and bone healing models) may be required.
 Our skilled surgical staff with experience in various surgical implantation methods, including intraocular, intracranial, intraspinal, intrathecal, intracoronary, myocardial, intraprostatic, topical grafting, and infusion, which mimic clinical routes of administration is crucial to program success.

 Cell Characterization and Handling